 For more information contact: Dr. Shahar Sadeh, Director, Faculty Engagement Program

-The Faculty Engagement Program works to create complex and nuanced discussions about Israel on campus by bringing in Israeli and Palestinian speakers on a variety of topics related to the Israeli-Palestinian conflict.
+The Scholars as Bridge Builders program works to create complex and nuanced discussions about Israel on campus by bringing in Israeli and Palestinian speakers on a variety of topics related to the Israeli-Palestinian conflict.
 Learn more.

-The Faculty Engagement Program offers in depth academic engagements through courses, workshops, and seminars.
+The Scholars as Bridge Builders program offers in depth academic engagements through courses, workshops, and seminars.
 Learn more.

 This seven-day Study Tour to Israel and the Palestinian Territories is for about fifteen (15) faculty members, mainly from the Social Sciences and Humanities departments or for diversity officers and student life professionals of NYC colleges and universities to Israel and Palestine.
 The Study Tours are designed to familiarize participants with Israel and explore the roles that higher education, specifically faculty members, can play in community relations and peace building.
 Learn more.

-Since the start of global social distancing, the Faculty Engagement Program is holding a series of webinars that aims to continue the conversation around Israel-Palestine.
+Since the start of global social distancing, the Scholars as Bridge Builders program is holding a series of webinars that aims to continue the conversation around Israel-Palestine.
 Learn more.